drduh/macOS-Security-and-Privacy-Guide/README.md

 * Chrome [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).
 * Non-optional tracking.
 Google Chrome installer includes a randomly generated token.
 The token is sent to Google after the installation completes in order to measure the success rate.
 The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
 It doesn’t include any personal information and it’s used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google’s website doesn’t have the RLZ identifier**.
 The source code to decode the strings is made open by Google.

 Chrome offers account sync between multiple devices.
-Part of the sync data are stored website credentials.
+Part of the sync data is stored in website credentials.
 The login passwords are encrypted and in order to access them, a user's Google account password is required.
-You can use your Google account to sign to your Chrome customized settings from other devices while retaining your the security of your passwords.
+You can use your Google account to sign into your Chrome customized settings from other devices while retaining the security of your passwords.

 Chrome's Web store for extensions requires a [5 dollar lifetime fee](https://developer.chrome.com/webstore/publish#pay-the-developer-signup-fee) in order to submit extensions.
 The low cost allows the development of many quality Open Source Web Extensions that do not aim to monetize through usage.

 Chrome has the largest share of global usage and is the preferred target platform for the majority of developers.
 Major technologies are based on Chrome's Open Source components, such as [node.js](https://nodejs.org/en/) which uses [Chrome's V8](https://developers.google.com/v8/) Engine and the [Electron](https://electron.atom.io/) framework, which is based on Chromium and node.js.
 Chrome's vast user base makes it the most attractive target for threat actors and security researchers.
-Despite under constants attacks, Chrome has retained an impressive security track record over the years.
+Despite under constant attacks, Chrome has retained an impressive security track record over the years.
 This is not a small feat.

 Chrome offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [sandboxing](https://www.chromium.org/developers/design-documents/sandbox), [frequent updates](https://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).
 In addition, Google offers a very lucrative [bounty](https://www.google.com/about/appsecurity/chrome-rewards/) program for reporting vulnerabilities along with its own [Project Zero](https://googleprojectzero.blogspot.com).
 This means that a large number of highly talented and motivated people are constantly auditing Chrome's code base.

 Create separate Chrome profiles to reduce XSS risk and compartmentalize cookies/identities.
 In each profile, either disable Javascript in Chrome settings and manually whitelist allowed origins - or use [uBlock Origin](https://github.com/gorhill/uBlock) to manage Javascript and/or disable third-party scripts/frames.
-Also install [HTTPSEverywhere](https://www.eff.org/https-everywhere) to upgrade insecure connections.
+Also, install [HTTPSEverywhere](https://www.eff.org/https-everywhere) to upgrade insecure connections.

 Change the default search engine from Google to reduce additional tracking.